 - Premature delivery

 - Gestational diabetes

 Successful Pregnancy with an Eating Disorder

-If you find out you are pregnant when suffering from an eating disorder, seek help immediately.
+You should seek help if you find out you are pregnant when suffering from an eating disorder.
 You can work with a nutritionist and psychologist to achieve normal weight gain while dealing with the issues causing the eating disorder.
 After delivery, maintain nutrition and counseling sessions to protect against relapse.